You can read Granny Vee’s story below online for free (just scroll down) or purchase as a real book.

 AND NOW FOR OUR STORY……

-Note: Children enjoy doing the “Moans”, “Groans”, an “LA-LAs” themselves as sound effects!
+Note: INTERACTIVE!
+Children enjoy doing the “Moans”, “Groans”, and “LA-LAs” themselves as sound effects!
 Also, see our Word Tips at the end for some definitions.

 GREEN FROG, GOLD HEART

 Friendly Philemon Frog, or “Phil” for short, was a Striped-Belly Green Frog.
 One day Friendly Phil was leaping along singing a cheery little song:

 Phil was happily and hurriedly leaping along.
 Happily because he was going to meet his friends to play baseball.
 Hurriedly, because he was a bit late.
 “Boy, oh boy!
 I positively can’t wait to get to the ballgame!” thought Phil.
 But on this particular day, he first happened to bump into an old toad named Thaddeus.
 Now Thaddeus Toad, at one time, had been a world-class jumper.
 He could leap over a big old moose with just a single bound, a pretty hard feat for a toad.

 Of course, there are other animals that can jump higher than toads.
 Do you think you can name some?

 Grasshoppers?!
 Grasshoppers can’t hop higher than toads, can they?
 Yes, some can!
 Who would believe?!

 But let’s get back to our story!
 On this particular day, Thaddeus Toad was moaning and groaning.